Julien Reverchon: Legacy

 Dalea reverchonii was first documented by Reverchon.
 Hedeoma reverchonii, Muhlenbergia reverchonii, Tradescantia reverchonii, and Yucca reverchonii are named in his honor.

-Reverchon's botanical collection was donated to the Missouri Botanical Garden in St. Louis upon his death.
+Reverchon's botanical collection is widely considered the most elaborate of his time.
+It was donated to the Missouri Botanical Garden in St. Louis upon his death.

 The city of Dallas named Reverchon Park in his honor.
-In 2012, artist Kevin Obregon collaborated with the Friends of Reverchon Park to create a giant paper-mâché puppet of Julien Reverchon for Bridge-O-Rama's Parade of Giants, celebrating the opening of the Margaret Hunt Hill Bridge, In 2013, the puppet would be displayed at Midtown ARTwalk in the Valley View Center.
+In 2012, artist Kevin Obregón collaborated with the Friends of Reverchon Park, a nonprofit organization, to create a giant paper-mâché puppet of Julien Reverchon for Bridge-O-Rama's Parade of Giants, celebrating the opening of the Margaret Hunt Hill Bridge.
+In 2013, the puppet would be displayed at Midtown ARTwalk in the Valley View Center shopping mall.